Water Conservation

 Level 4 Water Conservation Bylaw

-From June 1 to October 31, as a partner in the Arrowsmith Water Service, the City operates through an order from the Province of BC which regulates the flow release from the Arrowsmith Lake Reservoir.
-The provincial enabling order determines when water conservation levels will be implemented to ensure a high-quality water supply for our residents and the necessary water for firefighting and fisheries.
+From June 1 to October 31, as a partner in the Arrowsmith Water Service, the city operates through a Province of BC order which regulates the flow release from the Arrowsmith Lake Reservoir.
+The provincial enabling order can determine when water conservation levels will be implemented to ensure a high-quality water supply for our residents and the necessary water for firefighting and fisheries.
+The water conservation framework may be viewed here.

 Level 1 Water Conservation Bylaw